gtolle/ga-rails/README.md

 # Run Terminal

+Mac:

 Finder > Applications > Utilities > Terminal

+Linux:

+Look for the ubuntu Terminal icon in the doc.
+If not, search for the terminal app.

 # Install the 'subl' command line tool for Sublime Text